jonasbirkelof/beets-layout/README.md

 ## Source files

-1. Download and unzip the Beets CSS source files `beets-css-v2.x.x-src.zip`.
+1. Download and unzip the source files: `beets-layout-va.x.x-src.zip`.
 2. Move the folders `scss/beets-layout` and `js/beets-layout` to your resource folder in your project (from where you compile your resources, i.e. ~/resources/`).
+You could `@include` the file `beets-layout/beets-layout.scss` in your main `app.scss` file.
 3. Compile `beets-layout.scss` and `betts-layout.js` into you public assets folder (i.e. ~/public/assets/).

 # Documentation